glwagner/OceanTurb.jl/docs/src/numerics.md

 \end{align}
 ```

-For negative advective velocities ``A`` defined at cell centers (corresponding
+With negative advective velocities ``A`` (corresponding
-to downdrafts or down-travelling plumes) imply an advective flux divergence
+to downdrafts or down-travelling plumes), *defined at cell centers*,
+the advective flux divergence is

 ```math
 \beq